sharon-lee78/portfolio/index.md

 ---

 ## About Me
-Hi, I'm Sharon Lee, a recent graduate from UCSB with a background in statistics, data science, and data analytics, and a passion for using data to solve real-world problems.
+Hi, I'm Sharon Lee!
+I'm currently pursuing my Master's in Applied Data Science at the University of Chicago, where I focus on applying machine learning, statistical modeling, and cloud-based tools to solde data-driven problems.
+I enjoy building scalable models and analytical workflows that bridge data, technology, and real-world impact.

 * * *